octoyeller/octoyeller/README.md

 No, I do not speak in common language.

 C++ stands for pacman.
-You use python because its the easiest langauge you know.
-I use C++ because its the only language I know.
+You use python because it's the easiest langauge you know.
+I use C++ because that's the only language I know.

 Checkout:
 - Spinfetch